sarahlehman/smalltownkitten/content/post/oh-my-gad.md

 that my personal world was ending all the time, and I had a sneaking suspicion I could feel better.
-(Quick shout out to Justin for pushing me to talk to someone about my deepest insecurities and giving me the courage to do so).
+(Quick shout out to Justin for pushing me to talk to someone about my deepest insecurities and giving me the courage to do so.)
 Physically, it felt like my heart was running a constant fever.
 I was like the glass of water you fill up before bed.
 You filled it up too much and now you’re carrying it to bed with you, but you’re also trying to carry your phone and a book or something and